cpmpercussion/homepage/_lab/01-join.md

 There are three ways to learn about sound, music and creative computing in my lab:

-1. Take one of my classes (see below)---I teach Bachelor- and Master-level computing students and other students around ANU.
+1. Take one of my classes (see below)---I teach Bachelor- and Master-level classes for computing students and other students around ANU.

 2. Apply to do an [Honours or Master project](https://comp.anu.edu.au/study/projects/) with me.
 If you apply to do a project but haven't completed any creative computing courses at ANU, I will probably advise you to go back to step 1 and take a course first to learn the basics.

 3. Apply to become a [PhD or MPhil student](https://comp.anu.edu.au/study/research/) in my lab.
-This is for folks who already have excellent results in a computing degree and experience in creative computing and you'll need to get in touch with me well before applications are due.
+This is for folks who already have excellent results in a computing or creative technology degree and experience in creative computing.
+You'll need to get in touch with me well before applications are due.

 {:.info-box}
 I'm not recruiting student projects in 2023!